 The Nira Caledonia is a small luxury boutique hotel set in 3 adjoining Georgian townhouses in the heart of Edinburgh’s New Town.
 On a quiet residential street, it is unobtrusive and understated.
-There are only 19 rooms and a further 9 suites, but they have been tastefully designed to ensure that there is a range of accommodation options to suit anyone’s needs.
+There are only 19 rooms and a further 9 suites, but they have been tastefully designed to ensure a range of accommodation options to suit anyone’s needs.

-I had been given a suite and this one had a jacuzzi in the bathroom, but is not one of the ‘Jacuzzi Suites’ advertised on the website.
+I had been given a suite, and this one had a jacuzzi in the bathroom but is not one of the ‘Jacuzzi Suites’ advertised on the website.
 I will be honest and say that I did not test it out, but this was mainly because I overslept in the huge, comfortable bed.
-The shower served its purpose, but was not as powerful as I would have liked.
-A delightful range of L’Occitane toiletries were in the room, as well as a cute little rubber duck, and fluffy white dressing gowns
+The shower served its purpose but was not as powerful as I would have liked.
+A delightful range of L’Occitane toiletries were in the room, as well as a cute little rubber duck and fluffy white dressing gowns.

 I really enjoyed my stay in Edinburgh, and the Nira Caledonia is the almost perfect choice for a romantic getaway; just off the beaten track, luxurious but not overbearing.
 There are just a couple of little things that they could do to make it perfect; the room I was in was dark, and a lamp in the corner would have lifted the atmosphere.
 The champagne could also have been in an ice-bucket to make it more of a gesture rather than just being in the fridge.
-That said, it more than met my expectations and I am looking forward to finding an excuse to go back; after all – I never tried the jacuzzi!
+That said, it more than met my expectations, and I am looking forward to finding an excuse to go back; after all – I never tried the jacuzzi!

 See my reviews of of other Small Luxury Hotels.

-Disclosure: Our property, service and product reviews are sponsored by the proprietor or brand being appraised.
-All opinions remain our own and are in no way influenced by the sponsor.
+Note: Posts may be sponsored by the proprietor or brand being appraised.
+All opinions remain our own & are in no way influenced.